-This occurs in an economy where a single firm is large enough to dominate the market.
-This is a kind of monopoly.
+It is a kind of monopoly.
+It occurs in an economy where a single firm is large enough to dominate the market.
 The dominant firm controls the price, and it gets really difficult for small firms to sell similar services or goods to compete.
-There are times when dominant firms lower prices to such a level where the small firms can’t survive and exits.
-Then the dominant firm increases the prices at his free will.
-This is illegal.
-The government should always check whether the dominant firm is trying to kill competition.
+There are times when dominant firms lower prices to such a level that the small firms can’t survive and exit.
+Then the dominant firm increases the prices at its free will.
+It is illegal.
+The government should always check whether the dominant firm is killing competition.

 Price Leadership Example

-- Indian Telecom Company (Reliance JIO) gave a free Internet and calling facility for more than six months after its launch.
-The existing telecom providers were charging for both Internet and calling during that time.
+- Indian Telecom Company (Reliance JIO) gave a free Internet and calling facility more than six months after its launch.
+The existing telecom providers were charging for both Internet and calling.

 - Previously customers used to limit internet usage to 2GB per month.
 After the launch of JIO, they started using unlimited data daily.
 It was a revolution.
 The calling was made entirely free.

-- This led to a huge change in the telecom industry of INDIA.
-Several small providers started Merging in order to survive or exited from the market.
+- It led to a huge change in the telecom industry of INDIA.
+Several small providers started Merging to survive or exit from the market.

-- Slowly when JIO started charging cheap rates from customers on a monthly basis, then other providers had to follow the pricing mechanism of JIO in order to survive.
-This is an example of price leadership.
+- Slowly, when JIO started charging cheap rates from customers every month, other providers had to follow the pricing mechanism of JIO to survive.
+It is an example of price leadership.

-- The market should be an oligopoly.
+- The market should be an oligopolyOligopolyAn oligopoly in economics refers to a market structure comprising multiple big companies that dominate a particular sector through restrictive trade practices, such as collusion and market sharing.
+Oligopolists seek to maximize market profits while minimizing market competition through non-price competition and product differentiation. .
 That is, there should be very few firms in the market.
 One firm among them should be big enough to control the price.

 - The products should be homogeneous.
 It means that different firms will produce similar goods or services.
 So the customers will not have a preference and will go towards the less costly.

-- If a market leader increases the price and another small firm follows it, then it will lead to an increase in probability for all the small firms along with the big firm.
+- If a market leader increases the price and another small firm follows it, it will increase the probability for all the small firms and the big firm.
 So small firms are enjoying the price set by the leaders.

-- When the dominant firm decreases the price, and other firms follow, then buyers gain from the low prices.
+- When the dominant firm decreases the price and other firms follow, buyers gain from the low prices.
 It helps to increase savings as money is saved.

-- Mostly smaller firms can’t survive with the defined price by the leaders.
-This reduces competition and chances of monopoly arise.
+- Most smaller firms can’t survive with the defined price by the leaders.
+It reduces competition, and chances of monopoly arise.

 - If the price is increased and other firms follow, then buyers lose.
-So it is bad for the consumers.
+So it isn’t nice for the consumers.

-- As the profitability of the smaller firms decreases, so the salary of the employees is affected, and the future sustainability of the firm is in question, which will lead to more unemployment in the economy.
+- As the profitability of the smaller firms decreases, the employees’ salary is affected, and the future sustainability of the firm is in question, which will lead to more unemployment in the economy.

 Price Leadership is often followed when a strong firm tries to show its presence in the market.
 Following price leadership and not engaging in a price war is beneficial for small firms.
 There should be regulations to control price leadership if the motive behind the price leadership is a monopoly or to charge higher prices from buyers.

 This has been a guide to what is Price Leadership & its Definition.
-Here we discuss the types of price leadership along with its advantages and disadvantages.
-You can learn more economics about from the following articles –
+Here we discuss the types of price leadership and their advantages and disadvantages.
+You can learn more economics from the following articles –